TheDeanLab/navigate/docs/source/beginner.rst

   :guilabel:`Per Stack` under :guilabel:`Laser Cycling Settings` in the :guilabel:`Stack Acquisition Settings (μm)` section under the :guilabel:`Channels` tab.

-    * :guilabel:`Per Z` acquires each channel before moving the stage to a new position.
+    * :guilabel:`Per Z` acquires all channels before moving the stage to a new position.

     * :guilabel:`Per Stack` acquires all images in a stack acquisition for a single channel before moving the stage back to the start position and restarting acquisition for the subsequent channel until all channels are imaged.

     .. image:: images/beginner/laser-cycling-settings.png